NAME

 Set the maximum expected error (EE) thresholds to use as columns in the

 output table.
-Requires a comma-separated list of floating-point values
+Requires a comma-separated list of strictly positive

 --fastq_ascii 33|64